Kent Women cricket team: 1997–2019: Women's County Championship

 In 1997, their first season in the County Championship, Kent finished 5th in Division One with just one win.
 Over the next few seasons, Kent were a consistently mid-table side, plus one season in Division Two, in 2002.
 A steady improvement after their promotion, however, eventually led them to their first Championship title, in 2006.
 They retained their title in 2007, going unbeaten in both seasons.
 Key to their success was England captain Charlotte Edwards, who played for Kent from 2000 to 2016.
 This started an extremely successful era for Kent Women, winning the most titles in Championship history, eight, and only finishing outside the top 3 of Division 1 once, in 2017: the further times they won the Championship were in 2009, 2011, 2012, 2014, 2016 and 2019.
 In 2016, Kent bowlers Megan Belt, Tash Farrant and Charlotte Pape were the first, third and fourth leading wicket-takers respectively, whilst Tammy Beaumont was the leading run-scorer.
 Kent batters Fran Wilson, Tammy Beaumont and Maxine Blythin were all in the top ten leading run-scorers in 2019.

 Kent Women have also been the most successful side in the history of the Women's Twenty20 Cup, winning the tournament three times, in 2011, 2013 and 2016.
 They also reached the semi-finals of the competition in 2013 and 2012, losing to Berkshire both times.
 In 2011, however, they beat Berkshire by 8 wickets after bowling them out for just 73.
 In 2013, Kent beat Sussex in the final by 8 wickets, whilst in 2016 they won the title by topping Division One, with five wins from seven games.

+2020–2024: Regional Twenty20 Cup

 In 2021, they competed in the South East Group of the Twenty20 Cup, and won their region, going unbeaten with 6 wins and 2 matches abandoned due to rain.
 In 2022, they finished second in their group in the Twenty20 Cup, going on to lose in the final against Sussex.
 Kent have also competed in the Women's London Championship since its first edition in 2020, and won their first London Championship title in 2021.
+In the 2023 Women's Twenty20 Cup, Kent finished second in their group and reached the group final, but the title was shared due to rain.
+In 2024, the side finished 7th in their group in the Twenty20 Cup and 3rd in their group in the new ECB Women's County One-Day tournament.